Cross-Cultural Design for Healthy Ageing (Book)

 The primary readership will include professionals and academics in the areas of cross-cultural design, health, ageing and related policies, government institutions and gerontologists.
 It will also be of interest to tutors and lecturers across design practice internationally, and the case studies are useful for those with a specific geographical interest (Australia, Singapore, China), including clinicians, carers and other health professionals in those areas.

 Lisa Scharoun is professor and head of the School of Design at Queensland University of Technology in Brisbane, Australia.
 She is a teacher, researcher, and designer with expertise in visual communications and cross-cultural design.
 Danny Hills is a registered nurse and associate professor at Federation University Australia.
 Carlos Montana-Hoyos is founding associate professor at the Dubai Institute of Design and Innovation.
-Vivian Sung is a design strategist, academic, and researcher facilitating change in the areas of health, inclusion, and ecological sustainment.
+Vivien Sung is a design strategist, academic, and researcher facilitating change in the areas of health, inclusion, and ecological sustainment.
 Fanke Peng is an assistant professor of Visual Communications at the University of Canberra in Australia.

 List of figures